YargKlnc/Project3-DataWorld/README.md

 #### Static: To access the whole dataset

-Our API has a static route that returns all the individual data points, along with the distinct values present in the dataset for the `Company Location`, `Job Title`, `Expertise Level` columns.
+Our API has a static route that returns all the individual data points, along with the distinct values present in the dataset for the `Company Location`, `Job Title`, and `Expertise Level` columns.

 To access this route, follow this relative route after stating your local server: `/api/v1.0/salaries`